bluejw/academic-kickstart/content/teaching/index.md

 title: Teaching
 ---

-Teaching Assistant

-Johns Hopkins University
+** Teaching Assistant at Johns Hopkins University

 - EN.553.602 Research and Design in Applied Mathematics